-According to the University of Colorado Skaggs School of Pharmacy, more than 255,000 Colorado residents over the age of 12 misuse prescription medications every year.
-That equates to 1 out of every 16 people in the state.
+According to the University of Colorado Skaggs School of Pharmacy, more than 255,000 Colorado residents over the age of 12 misuse prescription medications every year, or 1 out of every 16 people in the state.
 The Colorado Department of Public Health and Environment (CDPHE) released statistics that show at least one Coloradan dies every day due to a fatal prescription drug overdose.
 Since 2000, 10,544 Colorado residents have died from overdose.

-From 2013 to 2017, more than 36 million prescriptions were written for Colorado residents; with 56 percent of those being opioid painkillers.
+From 2013 to 2017, doctors wrote more than 36 million prescriptions for Colorado residents, with 56 percent of those being opioid painkillers.
 In a little more than four years, that equates to over 20 million opioid prescriptions dispensed in Colorado.
-Based on the state’s population, that is the equivalent of 3 out of 4 residents having their own personal bottle of opioids.
+Based on the state’s population, that is the equivalent of 3 out of 4 residents having their own personal supply of opioids.
 One study showed that 91 percent of patients in the United States who have suffered nonfatal opioid overdose continue to be prescribed opioids.

-Prescription stimulants are also highly addictive; nearly 9 out of 10 stimulant medication users experience withdrawal symptoms within the first day of attempting to quit.
+Prescription stimulants are also highly addictive.
+Nearly 9 out of 10 stimulant medication users experience withdrawal symptoms within the first day of attempting to quit.
 Stimulants are extremely popular among college students, who take them as study aids.
-From 2013 to 2017, there were more than 3.6 million stimulant prescriptions written in Colorado.
+From 2013 to 2017, doctors wrote more than 3.6 million stimulant prescriptions in Colorado.

 In Recent News

-The CDPHE has indicated that certain counties have higher rates of prescription drug overdose which includes: Chaffee, Clear Creek, Las Animas, Otero, and Teller counties.
+The CDPHE has indicated that certain counties have higher rates of prescription drug overdose, including Chaffee, Clear Creek, Las Animas, Otero, and Teller counties.
 Hospitals and clinics across southwest Colorado are reducing prescriptions for opioids such as codeine and oxycodone.
 Opioid abuse is reportedly one of the biggest health problems facing this region of Colorado, along with diabetes and suicide.
-Patients are now receiving shorter doses, or alternative medications for opioid addiction treatment.
+Patients are now receiving shorter doses or alternative medications for opioid addiction treatment.

 How to Help Yourself and Your Loved Ones

-There are several steps that can be taken to protect yourself and those you care about from the dangers of prescription medication abuse.
-It starts with being honest with your doctor about any personal or family history of substance use, as well as any other medications, supplements, or vitamins you are taking and even asking if there are alternatives to potentially addictive medications.
-It is also important to never share medications, always properly store them, and dispose of any excess, unwanted, or expired medications.
-Drug take-back locations provide a way to do so, with at least one permanent collection location in every Colorado county.
-All locations accept prescribed controlled substances, and can be found at law enforcement agencies, pharmacies, hospitals, and clinics.
+There are several steps that you can take to protect yourself and those you care about from the dangers of prescription medication abuse.
+It starts with being honest with your doctor about any personal or family history of substance use, as well as any other medications, supplements, or vitamins you are taking.
+This may even require asking your doctor if there are alternatives to potentially addictive medications.
+It is also important to never share medications, always properly store them, and dispose of any excess, unwanted, or expired medications properly.
+Drug take-back locations provide a safe way to do so, with at least one permanent collection location in every Colorado county.
+All locations accept prescribed controlled substances and can be found at law enforcement agencies, pharmacies, hospitals, and clinics.

 Learning the warning signs of prescription drug abuse is also imperative for early identification and prevention.
-Signs and symptoms of prescription drug use include constipation, nausea, euphoria, slowed breathing, drowsiness, confusing, and poor coordination with opioid painkillers, poor concentration, slurred speech, dizziness, problems with memory, and unsteady walking with sedatives, and reduced appetite, insomnia, anxiety, paranoia, and agitation with stimulants.
-If prescription drug abuse is impacting your life, don’t face the problem alone; specialized professional treatment is available.
-Timely intervention and evidence-based recovery strategies make it possible to step back from the addiction before it is too late.
+Signs and symptoms of prescription drug use include constipation, nausea, euphoria, slowed breathing, drowsiness, confusing, and poor coordination with opioid painkillers; poor concentration, slurred speech, dizziness, problems with memory, and unsteady walking with sedatives; and reduced appetite, insomnia, anxiety, paranoia, and agitation with stimulants.
+If prescription drug abuse is impacting your life, don’t face the problem alone.
+Specialized professional treatment is available.
+Timely intervention and evidence-based recovery strategies make it possible to step back from addiction before it is too late.